GaloisInc/BESSPIN-Lando/lobot-core/docs/UserGuide.md

 ```
 $ lobot -e abc enum.lobot

 Instance 1:
   A
-Press enter to see the next instance

 Instance 2:
   B
-Press enter to see the next instance

 Instance 3:
   C
-Press enter to see the next instance

 Enumerated all 3 valid instances, generated 0 invalid instances
 ```